 The purpose of a trademark

-A trademark is primarily meant to hinder unfair competition by offering an assessment of customer confusion and giving the trademark’s owner various rights and remedies.
-Customer confusion helps to boost consumer confidence since they can be sure that they will get the products or services they expect when they buy a trademarked product or service.
+A trademark is primarily meant to hinder unfair competition by attempting to prevent customer confusion, and giving the trademark’s owner various rights and remedies.
+Trademark usage helps to boost consumer confidence since they can be sure that they will get the products or services they expect when they buy a trademarked product or service.

 What are the mechanisms that are in place to protect a trademark?